CasperDev/vz-dis-dos/doc/source/Chapter1/thefloppydisk.rst

 A whole track of the floppy disk was sacrificed for this purpose.
 On track 0, the outermost track, there is a table of contents on the diskette, in which it is recorded which programs and files are stored on the diskette and where they can be found.
-With the DOS command "DIR" you can display this table of contents on the screen.
+With the DOS command :guilabel:`DIR` you can display this table of contents on the screen.

 The last sector of this track 0 still has a special use.
 It notes whether each sector of the diskette is free or contains valid data.